Aayush9029/YorkuPublic/README.md

 📚 The data is *free* for anyone to use :D

-📲  Courses data is saved on device.

 🍲 dining.json contains food places data.

 🚽 washrooms.json contains nearby washrooms data.

+📲  Courses data is saved on device.

-🐍 news.json is dynamic and is hosted on a  [fastapi](https://fastapi.tiangolo.com/) server.
+🐍 News data is dynamic and is hosted on a  [fastapi](https://fastapi.tiangolo.com/) server: *checkout* server branch.

 ---